didiersmith/steve/chapters/the-orbital-ring.md

 "Not bad," said one of the voices in his head.
 "Certainly a necessary pre-requisite.
 But we asked for a ring."

-With renewed vigour, Xavier reimmersed himself in design work.
+With renewed vigour, Xavier re-immersed himself in design work.
 The Gods wanted a ring, eh?
 They'd get a ring.

 Xavier and his team slaved away for weeks and weeks.
 He spent so much time in CAD that he began to forget what it meant to be human.
 He was a machine.
 No, he wasn't - he was a cog in a machine.
 A coroutine in a hideously complex piece of organic software, created for a single purpose: To design nanoscale-manufacturable megastructures.